GabrielTamujo/galois-autocompleter/README.md

 We strongly recommend processing Galois with GPU, as the response time tends to be absolutely faster than the CPU.

-For running on GPU, as a prerequisite for ensuring full operation through these steps, it's necessary to have a pre-configured environment with the installation of the necessary libraries through the [Official NVIDIA HowTo](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#overview)
+For running on GPU, as a prerequisite for ensuring full operation through these steps, it's necessary to have a pre-configured environment with the installation of the necessary libraries through the official [NVIDIA Guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#overview)

+If Galois system can't reach the NVidia/CUDA libraries or if you're running on a machine without GPU, then the system will run over the CPU.
+So you can use this same steps for running on CPU.

 For building the image, run the following command: